 Complications that may arise from an open heart surgery include:

-The key to lowering the risk of complications lies in planning the surgery carefully.
+The key to lowering the risk of complications lies in planning the surgery.

-Before the surgery, have an honest conversation with your doctor about medications that you are taking which may complicate the surgery.
+Before the surgery, have an honest conversation with your doctor.
+You will need to tell them about medications that you are taking.
+Some medications may complicate the surgery.
 These include medications for diabetes and kidney disorders and emphysema.

-Your cardiac surgeon will conduct a thorough assessment of your health condition and your readiness to undergo the procedure at minimal if no risk.
+Your cardiac surgeon will conduct a thorough assessment of your health condition and your readiness to minimise risk.

-As the name suggests, an open heart surgery is an operation whereby the cardiac surgeon makes a cut or incision on your chest to expose your heart.
-The surgeon will then remove the blocked or damaged artery and replace it with a healthy artery, which he gets from another part of your body, usually the leg or inside your chest wall.
+As the name suggests, open heart surgery is an operation whereby the cardiac surgeon makes a cut or incision on your chest to expose your heart.
+The surgeon will then remove the blocked or damaged artery and replace it with a healthy artery.
+He gets this artery from another part of your body, usually the leg or inside your chest wall.

-Throughout the procedure, you will be hooked to a heart-lung machine which will supply oxygenated blood to your body in the meantime that your surgeon is operating on your heart.
+During the surgery, you will be hooked to a heart-lung machine.
+This machine will supply oxygenated blood to your body while the surgeon is operating on your heart.

-After the procedure, you will be unhooked from the heart-lung machine, and the surgeon will observe if the graft was successful and your new artery is working to restore the blood flow to your heart.
+After the procedure, the surgeon will take you off the machine and will check if the graft was successful.
+If your new artery is working to restore the blood flow to your heart, the procedure was a success.
 After a successful bypass, the surgeon will close the incision.
-You will be taken to intensive care where your vital signs will be monitored until you show signs of good recovery.
+After surgery, you will stay in intensive care until you show signs of good recovery.

-Finally, your recovery from open heart surgery may take anywhere from 6 days to 6 months.
-After you are stable, you can be discharged from the hospital and will be given home care instructions, which include caring for your incision, getting plenty of rest and not straining yourself with physical activities.
+Your recovery from open heart surgery may take anywhere from 6 days to 6 months.
+When you are stable, you can go home.
+You will have to follow home care instructions.
+These will include how to care for your incision, getting plenty of rest and not straining yourself with physical activities.

-Remember, an open heart surgery may you give you a second chance to live a better life.
+Remember, open heart surgery may give you a second chance to live a better life.
 Do your part by living a healthy lifestyle to keep your heart ticking for a longer time.